Léolia Jeanjean: 2024: Another WTA 125 semifinal

 Jeanjean qualified for the Australian Open, losing in the first round to Caroline Dolehide.
 She reached the quarterfinals at the Puerto Vallarta 125, defeating Yanina Wickmayer and Rebecca Marino, before losing to eventual champion McCartney Kessler.

 Having qualified for the French Open, Jeanjean was drawn to face top seed Iga Świątek in the opening round and lost in straight sets.

 At the Makarska International Championships, she recorded wins over wildcard entrant Tena Lukas and Miriam Bulgaru to make it through to the quarterfinals, where she lost to eighth seed and eventual champion Katie Volynets.

 Partnering Kristina Mladenovic, Jeanjean reached the doubles final at the Copa LP Chile, but withdrew before the match due to an elbow injury.

 She reached the quarterfinals at the Argentina Open, defeating Francisca Jorge and second seed Suzan Lamens.
 Jeanjean lost in the last eight to Sára Bejlek.
-The following week, at the WTA MundoTenis Open, she overcame Daria Lodikova, Nina Stojanović, and Valeriya Strakhova to advance to the semifinals, where her run was ended by seventh seed and eventual champion Maja Chwalińska.
+The following week, at the MundoTenis Open, she overcame Daria Lodikova, Nina Stojanović, and Valeriya Strakhova to advance to the semifinals, where her run was ended by seventh seed and eventual champion, Maja Chwalińska.

-2025: First WTA Tour quarterfinal, top 100
+2025: WTA Tour quarterfinal, top 100

 Jeanjean qualified for the Australian Open, but lost in the first round of the main draw to Jodie Burrage.
+She reached her first Tour-level quarterfinal at the Copa Colsanitas, defeating Kathinka von Deichmann and fellow French player Séléna Janicijevic, before her run was ended by qualifier Julieta Pareja.
+Despite the loss, Jeanjean reached the top 100 in the singles rankings on 26 May 2025.
+In November, she made it through to the final at the WTA 125 Copa Chile, but lost to Oleksandra Oliynykova.

-Jeanjean reached her first Tour-level quarterfinal at the Copa Colsanitas defeating fellow French Séléna Janicijevic, in straight sets.
-As a result, she reached the top 100 in the singles rankings on 26 May 2025, ahead of Roland Garros.
+2026: Wimbledon debut and first win

-Performance timeline
+Jeanjean qualified for the main draw at the WTA 1000 events in Madrid and Rome, reaching the second round at both, losing to Coco Gauff and Jasmine Paolini, respectively.
+She qualified to make her main-draw debut at Wimbledon and defeated Veronika Erjavec, before losing to Daria Snigur in the second round.
+She also qualified for the 2026 US Open (tennis), where she lost in the second round to Anastasia Potapova.

-Only main-draw results are included in win–loss records.
+Singles performance timeline

-Singles
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

-Current through the 2024 Wuhan Open.
+Current through the 2026 US Open.